yarnpkg/website/en/docs/creating-a-package.md

 ## Create Your Yarn Package

-Now that your package code is written, it is time to start creating your yarn package.
+Now that your package code is written, it is time to start creating your Yarn package.

 ### Initialization